dkondor/wstroke/README.md

 # wstroke

 Port of [Easystroke mouse gestures](https://github.com/thjaeger/easystroke) as a plugin for [Wayfire](https://github.com/WayfireWM/wayfire).
-Mouse gestures are shapes drawn on the screen while holding down one of the buttons (typically the left or middle button).
+Mouse gestures are shapes drawn on the screen while holding down one of the buttons (typically the right or middle button).
 This plugin allows associating such gestures with various actions.
 See the [Wiki](https://github.com/dkondor/wstroke/wiki) for more explanations and examples.

 ### Dependencies

- - [Wayfire](https://github.com/WayfireWM/wayfire) (a recent git version, at least commit [bc09c36](https://github.com/WayfireWM/wayfire/commit/bc09c36f92f9c1301cdcddff4a1bf7e64a703685).
+ - [Wayfire](https://github.com/WayfireWM/wayfire) (a recent git version, at least commit [bc09c36](https://github.com/WayfireWM/wayfire/commit/bc09c36f92f9c1301cdcddff4a1bf7e64a703685)) and [wlroots](https://github.com/swaywm/wlroots/).
  - Development libraries for GTK, GDK, glib, gtkmm, gdkmm and boost-serialization (Ubuntu packages: `libglib2.0-dev, libgtk-3-dev, libgtkmm-3.0-dev, libboost-serialization-dev`)
  - `glib-compile-resources` (Ubuntu package: `libglib2.0-dev-bin`)
- - Potentially [wcm](https://github.com/WayfireWM/wcm) to easily enable
+ - Optional, but highly recommended: [WCM](https://github.com/WayfireWM/wcm) for basic configuration

 ### Building and installing